 e.
 Access to Information.
 The Panel will have access to pertinent information in the case and may request additional information from either party or call additional witnesses as needed to render a decision.

 f.
 Multiple Appeals.
 If two (2) or more members of a class appeal their grades, the Panel may elect to hear the appeals individually or collectively.

 g.
 Disqualifications; Challenges.
-Any Panel member shall disqualify himself or herself if he or she has a conflict of interest with the case or with the student or believes he/she may have a personal bias.
+Any Panel member shall disqualify himself or herself if he or she has a personal bias or a conflict of interest with the case or with either party.
 The student or instructor may challenge a Panel member on the grounds of conflict of interest or personal bias.
 The burden of proof is on the challenger.
 The decision regarding disqualifying a challenged member shall be made by a majority vote of the remaining members present.
 If a challenge is upheld, the Associate Provost has the discretion to either appoint another person to fill the vacancy or direct that the vacancy not be filled.
 In the latter case, a quorum shall thereafter consist of three-fourths (3/4) of all remaining members of the Panel.

 h.
 Conduct of Hearing.
 The hearing shall be conducted in an informal manner and without reference to rules applicable to a court of law concerning the examination of witnesses and admissibility of evidence, but with a view toward providing the Panel with a complete understanding of the facts involved.
 Irrelevant, immaterial, and unduly repetitious evidence may be excluded.
 The hearing shall be closed to the public; the deliberations of the Panel shall be limited to Panel members only.